 We’re here to help

-This is a difficult time, and we’re ready to help in any way that we can.
-If you feed your baby with a combination of formula and breastfeeding, for example, our lactation experts can help make breastfeeding easier and give you recommendations for increasing your milk supply.
+No parent wants their child to go hungry, and neither do we.
+If you’re worried about your child’s food supply and feed them with a combination of formula and breastfeeding, our lactation experts can help make breastfeeding easier and give you recommendations for increasing your milk supply.

 And again, for guidance about formula substitutions and answers to any other questions you have, talk to your child’s pediatrician.